 TRADE: Detroit trades Ryan Sproul to the New York Rangers for Matt Puempel.

 ANALYSIS: With Joe Hicketts, Dennis Cholowski, and Filip Hronek on the way, the Red Wings found Sproul to be expendable and received a pretty good AHLer for the defenseman.
-Puempel probably won’t play for the Red Wings anytime soon, but it was a worthy gamble on a former first-round pick.
+Puempel probably won’t play for the Red Wings, but it was a worthy gamble on a former first-round pick.

 Great Scott, That Was Quick